In 2021, the ABA National Leadership Conference (NLC) will be a virtual event from February 8-12.

 You can participate this year without having to leave your home state!
 Here are the ways you can join the burn community and contribute to improving care.

 Virtual NLC will coincide with National Burn Awareness Week (NBAW), so we will be working to increase awareness among our Representatives as well as the general public.
 These virtual events will take place throughout the week.

 Senators from each state may represent several burn centers and many members who live in that state.
 We have be working to coordinate visits with ABA members registered to meet with their state’s Senators during Virtual NLC week.

 Make Virtual Appointments with your Congressional Representative

 Your Members of Congress are eager to hear from constituents, like you, on the issues that impact people in their districts and states.
 This helps inform the action they take on important legislation, such as funding measures to support the Military Burn Research Program.
 You can reach out to schedule an appointment with your Representative or the one whose district includes your burn center.
 Learn how here.

-Once you’ve scheduled an appointment, you can log it here and invite others to join you.
+Once you’ve scheduled an appointment, follow these instructions to log your appointment and invite others to join you.

 Raise Awareness through Social Media

 Make sure your professional colleagues and friends understand the importance of preventing electrical burn injuries and funding for burn research and prevention.
 Use these draft social media posts or create your own.
 Share, like, or retweet ABA posts and posts from your ABA colleagues to get the buzz going during this important week and use the #ABANLC.